 - The amount does not exceed the amount that would be invested by a prudent landlord port owner acting efficiently in accordance with good industry practice to achieve the lowest sustainable cost of delivering the required services; and - ii.
-A least one of the following conditions is satisfied: - The anticipated incremental revenue (subjected to the claw back mechanism in outer years if found to not true) generated by the capital expenditure exceeds the investment cost; - b.
+At least one of the following conditions is satisfied: - a.
+The anticipated incremental revenue (subjected to the claw back mechanism in outer years if found to not be true) generated by the capital expenditure exceeds the investment cost; - b.
 The NPA can satisfy the Regulator that the new capital expenditure has system wide benefits that, in the Regulator's opinion, justify its inclusion in the capital base; or - c.
-The new capital expenditure is necessary to maintain safety and integrity in the system. - iii.
-The fixed asset is long-term in nature and is operationally used and useable;

-- Fixed and other assets that are not in an operationally used and useable (useful) form will not be included in the RAB; - iv.
+The new capital expenditure is necessary to maintain physical safety and functional integrity of National Ports Authority infrastructure, installations and marine services equipment in the port system. - iii.
+The fixed asset is long-term in nature and is operationally used and useable; - iv.
+Fixed and other assets that are not in an operationally used and useable (useful) form will not be included in the RAB; - v.
 The asset is used and useable and should be in a condition that makes it possible to supply demand for port services in the short to medium-term (within 12-36 months).

-Additional notes regarding assets include:
+Additional conditions regarding assets include:

-- Assets will be included in the RAB and subjected to the TOC methodology as set out if the expected life of the asset exceeds five years. - The asset's lifespan is five or less years (i.e. depreciation periods of five years or less at the acquisition of said assets will attract straight line depreciation to be included in the tariff calculation).
-Maintenance on these "short term assets" may have maintenance costs included if used beyond full depreciation. - o The NPA shall, with each tariff application, provide a list of temporary and long term unused assets (i.e. all assets not used operationally).
-This list will be published - o All capital expenditure must be approved by formal PCC and NPCC resolutions. - All capital expenditure must be submitted to the Regulator on an annual basis as part of the Annual Tariff Application for consideration by the Regulator on 1 August of every year.
+- New assets will be included in the RAB and subjected to the TOC methodology as set out if the expected life of the asset exceeds five years. - Inclusion in the RAB of land outside of port limits for strategic purposes, will be assessed on a case by case basis. - If the asset's lifespan is five or less years (i.e. depreciation periods of five years or less at the acquisition of said assets) it will attract straight line depreciation to be included in the tariff calculation.
+Maintenance on these "short term assets" may have maintenance costs included if used beyond full depreciation. - The NPA shall, with each tariff application, provide a list of temporary and long term unused assets (i.e. all assets not used operationally).
+This list will be published. - All capital expenditure must be approved by formal PCC and NPCC resolutions and communicated to the Regulator. - All capital expenditure must be submitted to the Regulator as part of the annual Tariff Applications for consideration by the Regulator on 01 August. - All capital expenditure forming part of the annual tariff application to the Regulator must be accompanied by an approval letter signed by the Chairperson of the relevant Board/Governing body of the Authority, outlining capital expenditure approved in each port and all other business units of the Authority.